joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 # The Problems

 IPv6 is wonderful in design.
 It remediates many blemishes of IPv4.
-Unfortunately it is avoided in many networks, for both justified and unjustified reasons.
+Unfortunately, it is avoided in many networks, for both justified and unjustified reasons.

 Rather than chastise the world over the unjustified reasons, I’m going to focus on what I think are the main reasons people gravitate away from it, especially in the home lab.
 This post is about usage in home networks, meaning not in the enterprise.